Trelstar LA Side Effects

 Applies to triptorelin: intramuscular powder for suspension

-Along with its needed effects, triptorelin (the active ingredient contained in Trelstar LA) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, triptorelin (the active ingredient contained in Trelstar LA) may cause unwanted side effects that require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking triptorelin:Less common
+If any of the following side effects occur while taking triptorelin, check with your doctor or nurse immediately:Less common

 - Bladder pain